 Make It a Smudge-Proof Situation

-"Who wants to stress about touching up their lipstick all night at a party?" says Gucci.
+"Who wants to stress about touching up their lipstick all night?" says Gucci.
 A matte formula has more staying power than a sheer or satin-finish pigment, which is why it's her preferred texture for nights out.
-The Lip Suede palette contains high percentages of active cherry and marula oil to make sure pigments are never drying.
+The Lip Suede palettes contain high percentages of active cherry and marula oil to make sure pigments are never drying.
 Alternately, "you could dab a tiny bit of balm on top, only at the center of the lips where it won't bleed, for a juicy look that's low-maintenance."

 If you're wearing a red dress, "I think it's really beautiful to offset it with your lip color, rather than match it," she says.
 For example, a rich bordeaux lipstick with a vermillion party frock.
 On the rest of your face, "I like to keep it really fresh," says Gucci.
 "With luminous skin, mascara, and clear shine on eyelids, a red lip has this boom effect in the very best possible way."